 What is History?

-Studying History therefore helps you uncover just how different society, culture, beliefs and politics were in the past, and how we got from then to now.
+Studying History helps us to understand how different societies, cultures, beliefs and politics were in the past, and how these are significant for the present.

 You can study a wide variety of History degrees, including those filtered by region, period or topic.